 Medieval and Modern Law History

-The Medieval and Modern Law History Area of the Department, which offers courses in History of Medieval and Modern Law and Ius Commune, has cultivated and continues to cultivate numerous fields of research relating to the disciplinary field.
-In particular, there are researches about Ius Commune (12th-15th centuries), case law precedents and decisions, 18th century’s reformations and history of modern codifications with particular regard to Lombardy.
-Constant attention has been paid to the history of justice, especially pointed to the history of civil and criminal procedure between ius commune and modern codifications.
+The Medieval and Modern Law History Section offers courses in History of Medieval and Modern Law and Ius Commune.
+The main themes of research are: Ius Commune (12th-15th centuries), case law precedents and decisions, 18th century’s reformations and history of modern codifications (with particular regard to Lombardy), the history of civil and criminal procedure between ius commune and modern codifications.